shadiakiki1986/zboota-server-nodejs/README.md

 * ''Zboota-server'': Php implementation of app backend for [zboota-app](https://github.com/shadiakiki1986/zboota-app)
 * ''Zboota-app'': gets tickets issued by Lebanese ISF, Parkmeter lebanon, ...

+# Requirements
+* mailgun domain
+  * as of 2017-03-29 I registered zboota.net in Amazon Route 53 and will set up `mg.zboota.net` as a custom domain in mailgun
+* aws keys

+Both of these are configured in the `config.json file mentioned below

 # Installing
 * Install aws CLI
  * http://docs.aws.amazon.com/cli/latest/userguide/installing.html#install-with-pip